datalodge/amenities/server/crudRoutes.md

   **Add Amenity to Home**
 ----
-  Creates amenities for a single home.
+  Creates an amenity in the amenities table.

 * **URL**